shankarapailoor/moonshine/README.md

 ```
 The arguments are explained below:
 * ```-dir``` is a directory for traces to be parsed.
 We have provided some sample traces [here](https://drive.google.com/file/d/1eKLK9Kvj5tsJVYbjB2PlFXUsMQGASjmW/view?usp=sharing) to get started.
 To run the [example](#example) below, download the tarball, move it to the ```getting-started``` directory, and unpack.
 * ```-distill``` Config file that specifies the distillation strategy (e.g. implicit, explicit only).
-If the traces don't have call coverage information, then this parameter should be ommitted and MoonShine will generate traces "as is".
+If the traces don't have call coverage information or you simply don't want to distill, then this parameter should be ommitted and MoonShine will generate traces "as is".
 We have provided an example config under ```getting-started/distill.json```
 #### Example

 ```bash